Skip to main content

 Your School will check all originality reports for work submitted electronically through Turnitin for plagiarism, regardless of the percentage match indicated by the similarity index.

 Leeds University Business School checks all assessed coursework for plagiarism using the Turnitin software.
+The Module Leader is generally responsible for undertaking this check.
 Where this process identifies sufficient concerns about the originality of content within a piece of work, an investigation will be initiated to explore the academic integrity of the work.
 The mark and feedback will be withheld until the investigation is complete.
-In cases where the outcome of that investigation is suspicion of plagiarism or academic misconduct, the student will be required to attend a meeting with the Plagiarism Panel.
+In cases where the outcome of that investigation is suspicion of plagiarism or academic malpractice, the student will be required to attend a meeting with the Plagiarism Panel.